verydapeng/writings/Software Development and Newton's Laws of Motion.md

   - third party competition is changing the market
   - users are changing
   - this list goes on and on

+However a team/product is either dead (therefore remains at rest) or is moving at a constant velocity (let's say generating certain amount of revenue or eating certain amount of buget per day).

 Now I declare, it is against the law to talk about team **velocity**, because what should you do to **maintain** the team's velocity?
 Nothing, you should do **nothing**!

-Well that will upset most of the managers, "I'd rather my developers do **something**".
+Well, that will upset most of the managers, "I'd rather my developers do **something**".

 So we need another law.

 # Second Law
 > F = ma.
 The vector sum of the forces F on an object is equal to the mass m of that object multiplied by the acceleration vector a of the object.

 **Acceleration** is the ability to change the velocity.
-The **F** is treated as a constant here, because, come on, let's be honest, your team is pretty much fixed size, unless you are Google.
-Your time is pretty much fixed to 24 hours  per day unless you live on Mars which is 24.622962 hours to be exact.
+The **F** is treated as a constant here, because, come on, let's be honest, your team is pretty much fix sized, unless you are Google.
+Your time is pretty much fixed to 24 hours per day unless you live on Mars which is slightly longer, 24.622962 hours to be exact.
 Now we are screwed ... there is only one variable left to play.
 According to second law, for a given force F, the acceleration is inversely proportional to the mass.
 Mass is the burdern, it is going **against** acceloration.

 Here is a short list of how to gain some mass